AaronHille/Calorie-Counter/README.md

 Personal calorie counter program that may be developed into an app for my phone for ease of use.

 This repository utilises the MIT lisence.
+Please do not make any edits to the commits.
+If you would like to edit anything, please make a new commit.

 This program will be a [personal] calorie counter.
 I may make it into an app in the future so I can use it on my phone as well.
 Later on, once I have the program working properly and to my standards, I may have it connect to the internet for ISBN numbers and barcode scanning.